RaghavaAlajangi/DCscope/README.rst

-**DCscope** (formerly Shape-Out) is a graphical user interface for the analysis and visualization of RT-DC data sets.
+**DCscope** (formerly Shape-Out) is a graphical user interface for the analysis and visualization of RT-DC datasets.

 Documentation